HuizhouGrocery/Huizhou-POS-System/README.md

   <img src="screenshot/02.JPG" width="110" title="hover text">
 </p>

 You could open this desktop software program with easy UI to test it.
 We just attached some screenshots.
+You only need to input product ID and product quantity to calculate price.

 <p align="center">
   <img src="screenshot/03.JPG" width="510" title="hover text">